Can Africa supply Europe's energy demand? | DW | 21.03.2022

 Africa's hesitance to commit to pumping more oil and natural gas could also be related to the continent's lack of pipeline infrastructure to transport energy to Europe quickly.

-According to statistics from the South Africa-based energy firm PwC, challenges have meant that oil production in Africa significantly decreased in 2019 by 19% from the previous year.
+According to statistics from the South Africa branch of PwC, challenges have meant that oil production in Africa significantly decreased in 2019 by 19% from the previous year.
 This accounts for 7.8% of the global output.
 In addition, gas production saw a slight decline of 5% compared with the year earlier.

 "Oil companies can get much more favorable financial terms and easier operating environments if they invest in new oil production outside Africa," Olayinka said.